tarasis/eleventy-plugin-syntaxhighlighting-chroma/README.md

 A module for handling syntax highlighting in [Eleventy](https://github.com/11ty/eleventy) using [Chroma](https://github.com/alecthomas/chroma); a syntax highlighter written in Go.
 There is no browser/client JavaScript required, the highlight transformations are all done at build-time.

-I am making using of the [chroma-highlight](https://github.com/krymel/chroma-highlight) NPM package to include `Chroma` support.
+I am making using of the [chroma-highlight](https://github.com/krymel/chroma-highlight) NPM package to include EX`Chroma` support.
 (It handles downloading the required binary for the platform you are working on).

 This module/plugin used the 11ty plugin [eleventy-plugin-syntaxhighlight](https://github.com/11ty/eleventy-plugin-syntaxhighlight) as its basis.